philippefaes/grlib/designs/leon3-arrow-bemicro-sdk/README.txt

 6. SPI SD Card interface
 ----------------

-The design can be configured to include a SPIMCTRL core that is connected to the SD card slot.
+The design can be modified to include a SPIMCTRL core that is connected to the SD card slot.
 The SPIMCTRL core allows reading from a SD card without software support.
 This means that the SD card can be used as a boot PROM if a PROM file is written in raw mode directly to the start of card.